EPCCed/eidf-docs/docs/services/gpuservice/shared-cephfs.md

 The two parts that the PI or PM will need to complete are:

 * Volume Root - this is how much of the shared directory is to be made visible to the GPU Service.
 If it is left blank, everything in the shared folder for the project will be visible.
-If there is a specific directory to be made visible, enter the path after shared.
+If there is a specific directory to be made visible, enter the path after shared/.
 * PVC Name - this is mandatory - this is how project users will be able to use the static persistent volume in their workloads.

 !!! important "ReadWriteMany"